shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-02-WritingATheme.md

 - uploading your own icon to that app through the Builder
   - makes the icon available to only that app
 - adding that icon to your own custom theme
-  - makes the icon available to any app with the extension installed
+  - makes the icon available to any app with the theme extension installed and activated

 ### 1) Uploading an icon to the Builder